russellpierce/repsych/README.md

 * Added createSquareMatrix
 * Added jpeg.save
 * Added minFprime
-`
+* Minor updates to description file and more notable changes to README.md

 # Other Sources
-* ggplot2:::interleave: Interleave (or zip) multiple vectors into a single vector.
+This is a list of functions that duplicate things `repsych` might otherwise do.

-`
+* ggplot2:::interleave: Interleave (or zip) multiple vectors into a single vector, this functionality is inside of latinSquareDigram and should probably be made bare.